NabiKAZ/Instagram-API-wiki/FAQ.md

 ### Uploading videos doesnt work

 It works.
-Make sure the media is compatible and you have `ffmpeg` installed.
+Make sure the media is compatible (format, size, dimmensions...) and you have `ffmpeg` installed.
 More info: https://github.com/mgp25/Instagram-API/wiki/Dependencies

 ### How to extract Instagram Signature Key